 Dr. Steven J. Rottman is a double board-certified and fellowship-trained cosmetic and reconstructive plastic surgeon serving the men and women of Baltimore and surrounding areas.
 Dr. Rottman is recognized for his personal approach to reconstructive and plastic surgery and producing exceptionally natural-looking results.

 Breast augmentation surgery has become more popular than ever.
 At the office of Dr. Steven J. Rottman in Baltimore, we focus on body enhancements, and provide patients from all walks of life with perfectly designed breast implants, reconstructive breast procedures, and breast reductions, all done with the utmost in personalized care and compassion to give you the best results after breast augmentation in Maryland.

-Every decision and action we take is based on this.
+Safety of our patients is our number one priority and every action we take is based on this.
 We are creating an office environment that is safe and comfortable for everyone.